DASISH/TERESAH/documentation/user_manual/teresah_manual.md

 ![The search page](./images/search_page.png)
 *The search page*

-- 1) The number of tools, on the current page and the total amount of tools matching your currently selected search filters (3)
+- 1) The number of tools on the current page and the total amount of tools matching your currently selected search filters (3)
 - 2) General search box.
 - 3) Search filters.
 By selecting one or more of these, only tools matching those specific categories are shown
 - 4) Alphabetical listing of all tools matching your selected search filters from (3)